 Veteran's Memorial Park

-Veteran's Memorial Park offers 12 miles of clearly marked trails consisting of a combination of mowed grass, gravel or hard packed soil.
+New in 2017, Veteran's Memorial Park offers 8.5 miles of fast and flowing single and double track mountain biking trails.
+Whether you're a first-time biker or longtime shredder, these trails have something for everyone.
 The trail weaves its course through changing scenery of northern hardwood, aspen, and conifer forest types.
 The trail also meanders along three undeveloped glacier lakes, wetlands, and bogs.

+Trail is 8.5 miles in length.
 The trailhead is located within Langlade County's Veteran's Memorial Park 15 miles north of Antigo.
-Trail is 12 miles in length.
+Once in the park, the trailhead is located in the southwest corner of the parking lot before entering the campgrounds.